Salimer/To-Do-List/README.md

 Future changes:
-- improve slider responsiveness
+- improve task box responsiveness
-- Add more webpages such as Tickets Page and Schedule Page.
+- Add more styles and colors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>